liangcheng-hrbmu/MetaSAG/README.md

   - The definition of cell category is flexible, and the default threshold or custom threshold can be used.
   - Assembling genomes of known classified cell boxes is efficient and accurate.
   - The main phage viruses in the sample can be identified.
-  - Streamlined downstream functional analysis (phylogenetic tree, SNP classification strain, HGT level gene transfer)
+  - Species- and strain-level streamlined downstream functional analysis (phylogenetic tree, SNP classification strain and evolution analysis, HGT level gene transfer)
   - According to Uniref90 features and using [**HuMann3 Tool**][HuMann3], the designated cells are clustered, and the similarity between cell clusters is analyzed from the functional point of view.
+  - Phage lytic ability prediction (MetaK-Lytic).

    [MetaPhlAn4]: https://github.com/biobakery/MetaPhlAn
    [HuMann3]: https://github.com/biobakery/humann